DIMO-Network/nameindexer/README.md

 The index string format is:

 `date + primaryFiller + dataType + Subject + secondaryFiller + time`

 where:

 - `Date` is calculated as 999999 - (<two-digit-year>*10000 + <two-digit-month>*100 + <two-digit-day>)
   - Ex.
 To store The date Mar 8, 2024 it would be 999999 - 240308 = 759691 This will mean new dates have a lower number and thus get sorted first.
 - `PrimaryFiller` is a constant string of length 2
 - Two filler characters default "MM" (MM stands for MiddleMiddle)
 - `DataType` is the data type left-padded with zeros or truncated to 10 characters
   - Ex.
 “Synth2.0.1” or “0Stat4.3.2"
-- `Subject` is either the hexadecimal representation of the device's address or the token ID prefixed with "T" and left padded with 0s
+- `Subject` is one of the following
+  - Hexadecimal representation of the device's etherium address
+  - TokenID prefixed with "T" left padded with zeros
+  - IMEI prefixed with "IMEI" left padded with zeros
+  - Ex.
+"0x12AE66CDc592e10B60f9097a7b0D3C59fce29876" or "T0000000000000001" or "IMEI000000000000001"
 - `SecondaryFiller` is a constant string of length 2
   - 00 (Allows per vehicle sorting) Could be packet sequence number
 - `Time` is the time in UTC in the format HHMMSS